mwyoung/mwyoung.github.io/index.md

 with Github-Pages and is free to use/host.
 This website also uses posts (as pages) sorted by date updated, but is static and does not show the date created.

-Some of the projects I have worked on include a [Weather Station](https://github.com/mwyoung/Weather-Station), an [Avr Serial Setup](https://github.com/mwyoung/avr-serial-test) for programming 328 microcontrollers, a [PCB Ruler](https://github.com/mwyoung/Adafruit-PCB-Ruler) for having a physical
+Some of the projects shown on this website include a [Weather Station](https://github.com/mwyoung/Weather-Station), an [Avr Serial Setup](https://github.com/mwyoung/avr-serial-test) for programming 328 microcontrollers, a [PCB Ruler](https://github.com/mwyoung/Adafruit-PCB-Ruler) for having a physical